 Byodo-In Temple–This picturesque Buddhist temple tucked in the Valley of the Temples is a half-sized replica of the 900-year-old temple in Japan.
 It has been featured in the TV series Hawaii Five-O, Magnum P.I., Lost, and the 2001 movie Pearl Harbor.

 Chinaman’s Hat–The basalt islet in Kaneohe Bay is shaped curiously like a hat.
 According to Hawaiian mythology, the island is formed from the remains of a giant lizard or dragon’s tail that was chopped off and tossed into the ocean.

 North Shore Surfing Beaches–Welcome to the surfing mecca of the world!
 Watch out for the massive waves that have attracted so many surfers to its shores.
-These beaches are also a popular area for filming.
+These beaches are also popular areas for filming.